Kinematic analysis includes four components of deformation

 Clearly, not all deformed rocks satisfy strain compatibility.
 A fault breccia, for example, may contain large open spaces.
 On the other hand, at large scale, strain compatibility is an important concept in the balancing of cross-sections through thrust belts, so it has applications in both brittle and ductile deformed rocks.

 Everything we have said so far compares a final state to an initial state.
 Typically, if we look at deformed objects as guides to strain, that's what we are doing.
 The strain involved is called the finite strain.
+A common measure of finite strain is extension, or fractional change in length, represented by the letter e.
+Another measure is the shear strain γ, a measure of the change in angle between two lines.

-Like most physical processes it is sometimes helpful to look at a very small part of the strain history, which is referred to as the incremental strain.
+It is sometimes helpful to look at a very small part of the strain history, which is referred to as the incremental strain.
 Incremental strains may be represented by symbols such as δe or δγ

 In strain theory, we sometimes consider an infinitesimally small increment of strain, which is referred to as instantaneous strain or infinitesimal strain, effectively the derivative of the finite strain.